Applying for Acceptance into the

-The deadlines for submitting university application (via www.csumentor.edu), transcripts and Graduate Record Examination (GRE) scores to the University (Enrollment Services Office) for the Master’s programs are listed below, based upon the particular program.
+The deadlines for submitting your university application (via www.csumentor.edu), transcripts and Graduate Record Examination (GRE) scores to the University (Enrollment Services Office) for the Master’s programs are listed below, based upon the particular program.
 The University deadlines must be met, otherwise the department application would be considered void.
-Psychology department application material deadlines are listed below by program as well, and also must be met (target deadlines are recommended to allow for notification of missing items).
+Psychology department application material deadlines are listed below by program as well, and also must be met.

 Psychology Department Master’s Program Application Deadlines (subject to change)

 (to be sent to Enrollment Services)